barackd222/dx-labs/cloud-native-devops/CloudNative200.md

 ### **STEP 1**: Review Agile Board

 - This Lab assumes that you just completed Lab 100 and are still connected to the Oracle Cloud, that you're still in the Developer cloud Service Dashboard, and you're viewing the "Twitter Feed Marketing Project".
-If for some reason that is not the case, follow the first several Steps of Lab 100 to once again view the Developer Cloud Service Console.
+If for some reason that is not the case, follow the first several steps of Lab 100 to once again view the Developer Cloud Service Console.

     ![](images/200/Picture10.5.png)